 Facilities for Customers that are Deaf or Hard of Hearing

 We have installed loop counter systems to assist hearing aid users in eight of our public offices in Dublin Cork and Limerick.

-- Leaflet IT35 - Blind Persons' Tax Credits & Reliefs - provides information on Tax Credits and Reliefs available for visually impaired customers,
+- Leaflet IT35 - Blind Persons' Tax Credits & Reliefs - provides information on Tax Credits and Reliefs available for customers that are vision impaired,

-- We try to provide as comprehensive a service as possible to our visually impaired customers over the telephone and ensure that correspondence and form filling is kept to a minimum.
+- We try to provide as comprehensive a service as possible to customers that are vision impaired over the telephone and ensure that correspondence and form filling is kept to a minimum.

-- A tax support service for our visually impaired customers is available by telephoning your Regional Revenue Office whose LoCall number is listed below:
+- A tax support service for customers that are vision impaired is available by telephoning your Regional Revenue Office whose LoCall number is listed below: